-Want to get your family moving?
+Want to get your family moving more?
 Tempt kids with irresistible active play.
 If you join in, your children are more likely to want to participate.
-Plus, you'll reap fitness benefits from these easy activities too.
+Plus, you'll reap fitness benefits from these easy, inexpensive (or free!) activities too.

 - Bringing some extra toys (balls, kites, jump ropes)